 Her professional affiliations include committees and boards at the local, state, and national levels.
 She is active in the community with the United Way.

 In addition to her work in the Department of Psychiatry (20%), Dr. Blankmeyer is the Executive Director of the Academic, Faculty and Student Ombudsperson and ADA Compliance Office (80%).
 She was appointed to this position by the President of the HSC in 1991.
 She is a Certified Affirmative Action Professional, has earned the title of Senior Certified Affirmative Action Professional.
 She is a Certified Mediator through the American Association for Affirmative Action.
 In addition she was the first Professional Associate in the National Association of ADA Coordinators.
 She is a member of the International Ombudsman Association.

 As the Executive Director of the Academic, Faculty and Student Ombudsperson and ADA Compliance Office she reports directly to the Vice President, Office of Academic, Faculty and Student Affairs.
 She is the designated neutral or impartial dispute resolution practitioner whose major function is to provide confidential and informal assistance to constituents of UTHSCSA faculty, residents and student communities.
 She also is responsible for all Title VII formal policies and procedures for the academic side of the Health Science Center including the education and investigation of complaints involving faculty, residents, and post-doctoral individuals.
 She identifies and coordinates resolution of student, resident and faculty issues, requests and concerns related to Americans with Disabilities Act.
 She coordinates and collaborates with the various schools in the recruitment, selection and hiring of faculty, the Executive Committee and non-employee post-doctoral staff, ensuring compliance with affirmative action and equal opportunity policies and regulations.
 She participates in the development, implementation and administration of applicable policies and practices.
-She is responsible for the design, execution, and effectiveness of a system of in
+She is r